skgtjt1/TechEd-Week03-Assignment/README.md

 # TechEd-Week03-Assignment

 A cookie clicker-like app for Tech Educators week 3 assignment

+Testing github access with laptop for commits etc.